CarloWood/ai-utils/README.md

 Changes to <tt>configure.ac</tt> and <tt>Makefile.am</tt>
-are taken care of my <tt>cwm4</tt>, except for linking which works as usual.
+are taken care of my <tt>cwm4</tt>, except for linking which works as usual;

-For example a module that defines a
+for example, a module that defines a

 <pre>
 bin_PROGRAMS = foobar